What kind of paper is this?

 $$u_t(\psi_t(x_0)) = \sigma’_t(x_1) x_0 + \mu’_t(x_1)$$

-However, this expresses the vector field in terms of the initial point $x_0$.
-We need it in terms of the current point $x$.
+This expresses the vector field in terms of the initial point $x_0$.
+We must express it in terms of the current point $x$.
 So, we plug in the inverse formula for $x_0$ derived in Step 3:

 $$u_t(x|x_1) = \sigma’_t(x_1) \frac{x - \mu_t(x_1)}{\sigma_t(x_1)} + \mu’_t(x_1)$$